Germanins6/Zero-Engine/README.md

 #### **FUNCTIONALITIES**

 #### [Changelog]
-* v0.1: [Latest version]
+* v0.1:

-  With this version the 3D Engine can just show geometries and display textures (*just in diffuse channel*).
+  -With this version the 3D Engine can just show geometries and display textures (*just in diffuse channel*).

-  Drag and drop files allowed for .obj and .fbx. **[Make sure .fbx encryption ASCII instead Binary]**.
+  -Drag and drop files allowed for .obj and .fbx. **[Make sure .fbx encryption ASCII instead Binary]**.

-  Create Empty objects and primitives.
+  -Create Empty objects and primitives.

-  Drag and drop .png and .jpg files will load into geometry selected.
+  -Drag and drop .png and .jpg files will load into geometry selected.

-  Show all gameobjects in scene and display its info.
+  -Show all gameobjects in scene and display its info.

-  Dock enabled UI Unity Like.
+  -Dock enabled UI Unity Like.

+  * v0.2: [Latest version]

+  -This version does came with several changes.

+  -Engine can import files and save their own custom files.

+  -Scenes can be Saved/Loaded

+  -Gameobjects can be Translated, Rotated and Scaled.
+Engine also does have interactable guizmos to work properly with gameobjects.

+  -Mouse picking to select in scene gameobjects.

+  -New component camera, that does have their own camera settings and can do Graphic optimizations as Frustum Culling using gameObjects bounding boxes.

+  -Big changes about gameobject components adapted to be used as resources.

+  -Resource manager, user can navigate through folders in engine execution.
+Folders and files can be modified, opened, deleted...

+  -Time manager

 #### **CONTROLS**